Load Test Scenarios

 A load test scenario should be realistic.
 That is, the mix of behaviors (scripts) should be similar to what you can expect from your real users.
 If you go to the trouble of load testing, but simulate unrealistic behaviors or traffic patterns, the test results might be kind of useless.

-For example, at any given moment, a shopping site might have:
+For example, at any given moment, your online store might have:

 - 400 users browsing the online store